How to Tell When Events Are Prophetic and How God Speaks Today

 When you think about it, we find ourselves in a position similar to the man of God who the old lying prophet of God deceived.
 Just like him, God expects us to only listen to messages from him that are consistent with what and how he has spoken in the past, just as the Bible records for us.
 When (not if) someone comes along telling us anything that contradicts this past revelation or pattern of revelation then we can safely ignore them as there is "no light in them" (Isa 8:20).
 Listening to speculative theories like that won't help us to find out "God is trying to say today;" it will only distract us from the real sources of his communication.

-If you have found a spelling error, please, notify us by selecting that text and pressing Ctrl+Enter.
+If you have found a spelling error, please, notify us by selecting that text and tap on selected text.

 Print This Post Print This Post